opendnssec/opendnssec-manual/wiki/opendnssec13.md

 - `<Serial>` - the format of the serial number in the signed zone.
 This is one of:
   - counter - use an increasing counter (but use the serial from the unsigned zone if possible)
   - datecounter - use increasing counter in YYYYMMDDxx format (xx is incremented within each day)
-  - unixtime - the serial number is set to the "Unix time" (seconds since 00:00 on 1 January 1970 (UTC)) at which the signer is run.
+  - unixtime - the serial number is set to the `Unix time` (seconds since 00:00 on 1 January 1970 (UTC)) at which the signer is run.
   - keep - keep the serial from the unsigned zone (do not resign unless it has been incremented)

 **Auditing**